Unsupervised classification of eclipsing binary light curves through k-medoids clustering: Introduction

 The paper is organized as follows.
-In Section 2, we have described the data and the transformations used on the data.
-Section 3 describes the clustering method with the distance measures and the accuracy measure used in our work.
-Result and discussion are given in Section 4.
-Section 5 concludes.
+In Section 2, we describe the data and the transformations on data.
+Section 3 discusses the clustering method with accuracy measure, distance measures and the simulation study.
+Result and discussion are presented in Section 4, whereas Section 5 concludes.